ruby-amqp/march_hare/README.md

 has been around as an open source project since mid-2011 and has reached 2.0 in late 2013.

-It is also based on the RabbitMQ Java client, which is an officially supported client and is considered to be a reference implementation.
+It is based on the RabbitMQ Java client, which is officially supported and is considered to be reference implementation.

 ## Installation, Dependency